Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

 * configure the build with the json preset:
     * for Ninja: `cmake --preset wsl_cbl_ninja`
     * for Unix Makefiles: `cmake --preset wsl_cbl_unix`
-* go into build directory: `cd build` and build chrono-cbl:
+* go into build directory: `cd build` and build the code:
     * for Ninja: `ninja`
     * for Unix Makefiles: `make`